-What type of sport is it?
+What type of sport or activity is it?

-Sports that allow for individual participation and
+Sports and physical activities that allow for individual participation and

 Do players share equipment?